-congress team
+congress team:

 Pedro Garcia (Portugal/Canada) & Hanna Obracht-Prondzynska (Poland)